cagov/hub.innovation.ca.gov/docs/pages/data/idea-guidebook/how-to-develop-manage-data-sharing-agreement.md

 </div>

 <div class="callout-info">
-  <p>You can start with the <a href="/data/idea-guidebook/notice-email-disclosure-templates#Template: Email to initiate a data exchange under IDEA">email template to initiate a request</a></p>
+  <p>You can start with the <a href="/data/idea-guidebook/resources-references/notice-email-disclosure-templates#template3a-email-to-initiate-a-data-exchange-under-idea">email template to initiate a request</a></p>
 </div>

 ## Step 5.
 Work together to complete the BUCP